brknapp/Project_1/README.md

-library(httr) #this package will help use use the URL we built to get information from the OMDb API library(jsonlite) #this package will help us convert the data we get from the OMDb API to a more usable format library(tidyverse) #this package will help us work with our nicely formatted data.
+library(httr) #this package will help use use the URL we built to get information from the OMDb API library(jsonlite) #this package will help us convert the data we get from the OMDb API to a more usable format library(tidyverse) #this package will help us work with our nicely formatted data. library(lubridate) #this package will help us create dates
 ```

 In order to get information from the OMDb API, we have to build a URL